michaelboyd08/CardGame/README.md

 # Social Class Card Game Rules
 ## General

-Famously know as Asshole, Kings, Presidents or Scum, players attempt to get rid of their cards first.
+Famously known as Asshole, Kings, Presidents or Scum, players attempt to get rid of their cards first.
 The cards rank from 3 - 10, Jack, Queen, King, Ace, 2

 ## Title Placings